ZheyuanXie/CUDA-Path-Tracer-Denoising/README.md

 * Sphere and box intersection functions
 * Support for saving images
 * Working CUDA-GL interop for previewing your render while it's running
-* A function which generates static.
+* A function which generates random screen noise (instead of an actual render).

 You will need to implement the following features: